nrkno/rfetch/README.md

-# README
+# RFetch

-RFetch - Fetch With Retry
+Fetch With Retry

 ## Installation